pysat/pysat/docs/ecosystem.rst

 pysat supports many different data sets as Instruments and Constellations.
 Similar types of data and data from the same data repository are grouped together into separate packages.
-This reduces the amount of dependencies you may need to install, when you only want to use a small subset of the data pysat currently supports.
+This reduces the amount of dependencies you may need to install when you only want to use a small subset of the data pysat currently supports.

 .. toctree::